-The Ministry of Food Security and Research (MNFSR, which carries out the functions of a Ministry of Agriculture), has drafted a National Agriculture and Food Security Action Plan, which will be a part of the comprehensive National Agriculture and Food Security policy.
-MNFSR continues to consult with the stake holders to finalize the action plan.
-MNFSR has apparently shelved the plans to establish a single national food safety, animal, and plant health regulatory authority (NAPHIS) and is continuing with the existing system of separate regulatory agencies.
+The Ministry of Food Security and Research (MNFSR), which carries out the functions of a typical Ministry of Agriculture), drafted a National Agriculture and Food Security Action Plan, which is part of the National Agriculture and Food Security policy.
+MNFSR appears to have shelved plans to establish a single national food safety, animal, and plant health regulatory authority (NAPHIS) and is continuing with the existing system of separate regulatory agencies.
 For nearly a decade, the government worked to create a single national food safety, animal, and plant health regulatory authority (NAPHIS) with expanded staffing and resources.

-Agricultural imports such as processed foods, animals, commodities, and plants are regulated by offices within the MNFSR with the assistance of customs officials who clear shipments at the port.
+Offices within the MNFSR regulate agricultural imports such as processed foods, animals, commodities, and plants with the assistance of customs officials who clear shipments at the ports of entry.
 The federal government generally applies Codex standards and guidelines in its regulation of imported food products.
-U.S. Food and Drug Administration (FDA) requirements are also accepted for certain products.
+The U.S. Food and Drug Administration (FDA) requirements are also accepted for certain products.
 A list of permissible food colors is updated every year.
 For animal products, "Halal" certification (slaughtered in accordance with Islamic law) is required.
-Pakistan's National Accreditation Council is responsible for implementing the new Halal Foods Act of 2016, the Act will require U.S.-based accreditors to be recognized by the Government of Pakistan.
-The Ministry of The federal government is responsible for the oversight and regulation of imported food and agricultural products.
-In the event that there were an issue with safety of an imported food or agricultural product, the provinces would be responsible for contacting federal officials.
+Pakistan's National Accreditation Council (PNAC) is responsible for implementing the new Halal Foods Act of 2016, which will require U.S.-based accreditors to be recognized by the Government of Pakistan.
+MNFSR at the federal level is responsible for the oversight and regulation of imported food and agricultural products.
+In the event of an issue with safety of an imported food or agricultural product, the provinces are responsible for contacting federal officials.

 Provincial governments are responsible for enforcing food standards and regulations for domestically produced products, but do not have enforcement authority over imported food.
 Pakistan's 18th Constitutional Amendment "devolved" many federal functions to the provinces.
 While the provinces generally adopt federal regulations and requirements, some are considering developing separate provincial regulatory requirements that could affect the distribution of domestically produced products.
-The Punjab government established the Punjab Food Authority to improve the implementation of food laws and to provide for the safety and standards of food.
-The Governments of Khyber Pakhtunkhwa (KPK) and Sindh have each passed food safety acts paving way for provincial Food Safety Authorities.
+For example, the Punjab government established the Punjab Food Authority to improve the implementation of food laws and to provide for the safety and standards of food.
+The Governments of Khyber Pakhtunkhwa (KPK) and Sindh have each passed food safety acts, paving the way for provincial Food Safety Authorities.
 At this stage, it is not clear how these provincial authorities will relate to federal oversight.

 Processed foods are regulated under the Pakistan Pure Food Laws (PFL) of 1963 and revised in 2007.
-The PFL is the basis for the food quality and safety regulatory framework.
-It covers 104 food items falling under nine broad categories; milk and milk products, edible oils and fat products, beverages, food grains and cereals, starchy food, spices and condiments, sweetening agents, fruits and vegetables, and miscellaneous food products.
-These regulations address purity issues in raw food and deal with additives, food preservatives, food and synthetic colors, antioxidants, and heavy metals.
+The PFL is the basis for the food quality and safety regulatory framework and covers 104 food items falling under nine broad categories: milk and milk products, edible oils and fat products, beverages, food grains and cereals, starchy food, spices and condiments, sweetening agents, fruits and vegetables, and miscellaneous food products.
+These regulations also address purity issues in raw food and deal with additives, food preservatives, food and synthetic colors, antioxidants, and heavy metals.
 For certain products and ingredients, the PFL also applies to imported foods.
 If an imported food or ingredient is not listed in the PFL or subject to domestic regulations, Codex and possibly the provisions of the exporting country (FDA for the United States) are consulted and applied as appropriate.